10 Adjusting Screws for a Successful Cloud Migration

 Cultural and Organizational Adjusting Screws

-7. Repositioning of IT
+7. Repositioning IT

-8. Realignment of Processes
+8. Realigning Processes

 9. Designing External Cooperation